kubewarden/docs/docs/operator-manual/policy-servers/02-private-registry.md

 ---
 sidebar_label: "Using private registries"
-title: ""
+title: Configuring PolicyServers to use private registries
+description: Configuring PolicyServers to use private registries in Kubewarden.
+keywords: [kubewarden, kubernetes, policyservers, private registries]
 ---

-# Configuring PolicyServers to use private registries

 It is possible to configure PolicyServers to use credentials of private OCI registries.
 This will allow those PolicyServers to download policies from